Before you pack for your next trip, check out these Luggage Tips For Checked Bags, like adding a tracker and packing your itinerary in your bag.

-I’m trying to keep these in order of when you would actually check these tips off, as if it were a checklist.
+Whatever the case is, if a checked bag is in your future, you need some tips.
+I tried to keep these in order of when you would actually check these tips off, as if it were a checklist so you’ll be prepared for your next flight.
 But they’re not in an order of importance.
 Every tip is pretty helpful.

-I updated this to include a FAQ section about checked luggage.
-Those answers can vary per airline, per flight path (domestic or international), so be sure to use the TSA’s website for additional information.
+There’s also an FAQ section about checked luggage at the end.
+Those answers can vary per airline, per flight path (domestic flights or international flights), so be sure to use the TSA’s website for additional information.

 10 Luggage Tips For Checked Bags